Agriculture in Thailand: Tomatoes

 In 2017, Thailand produced 122,593 tonnes of tomatoes.
 The northeast produces 55 percent; the north, 32 percent; and the central region, 13 percent.
 The highest yielding provinces are Chiang Mai, Sakon Nakhon, Nakhon Phanom, and Nong Khai.
 Growing tomatoes in prime areas can generate profits of up to 40,000 baht per rai.
 The northeast's contribution is in jeopardy due to the construction of upstream dams on the Mekong River.
 The dams have depleted river banks of nutrition-rich sediments and have produced unseasonal inundations as dams release water in the dry season to maintain power generation and river navigation.
 Samples from Chiang Mai 1994, analysed by Nishimura et al 1999, showed Phytophthora infestans of only one type, the A1 (specifically US-1) population, on tomato.
-Petchaboon et al 2014 analysed 53 samples from 2000-2002, and found them all to be A1, and of those all but one were US-1 clonal lineages, agreeing with the above results of Nishimura and also Gotoh et al 2005.
+Petchaboon et al 2014 analysed 53 samples from 2000 to 2002, and found them all to be A1, and of those all but one were US-1 clonal lineages, agreeing with the above results of Nishimura and also Gotoh et al 2005.